 Off Allows the function to be disabled.
 Once 'Apply' has been actioned,all configura- tion for this Maths number is lost.
-Constant Add Allows a maths channel to be set to a constant value.
-Allows any channel or a constant value to be added to any other.
+Constant Allows a maths channel to be set to a constant value.
+Add Allows any channel or a constant value to be added to any other.
 Subtract Allows any channel or a constant value to be subtracted from any other.
-Multiply Divide Allows any channel or a constant value to be multiplied by any other.
-Allows any channel or a constant value to be divided by any other.
+Multiply Allows any channel or a constant value to be subtracted normany other.
+Divide Allows any channel or a constant value to be divided by any other.
 Should the value Divide of the divisor pass through zero, 'Maths Channel N error' and 'Maths Channel Failure' messages appear.
 Group average The instantaneous value of all the channels in the source group added together and divided by the number of channels in the group.
-For example, in a group of four channels whose instantaneous values are 4, 8, 2 and 6, the group average is $(4 + 8 + 2 + 6) / 4 = 5$.
+For example, in a group of four channels whose instantaneous values are 4, 8, 2 and 6, the group average is (4 + 8 + 2 + 6) / 4 = 5.
 The relevant source group is selected by picklist.
-Should a channel return a non-valid value, it is excluded from the calculation, and the result of the function is the average of the remaining channels.
+Should a channel return a non-valid value, it is excluded from the calculation, and the result of the func- tion is the average of the remaining channels.
 Group minimum The lowest value of any of the channels in the source group.
 For example, in a group of four channels whose instantaneous values are 4, 8, 2 and 6, the group minimum is 2.
 The required source group is selected by picklist.
-Should a channel return a non-valid value, it is excluded from the calculation, and the result of the function is the minimum of the remaining channels.
+Should a channel return a non- valid value, it is excluded from the calculation, and the result of the function is the minimum of the remaining channels.
 Group maximum The highest value of any of the channels in the source group.
-For example, in a group of four channels whose instantaneous values are 4, 8, 2 and 6, the group maximum is 8.
+For example, in a I group of four channels whose instantaneous values are 4, 8, 2 and 6, the group maximum is 8.
 The required source group is selected by picklist.
-Should a channel return a non-valid value, it is excluded from the calculation, and the result of the function is the maximum of the remaining channels.
-Note: If a r naths channel with a Group function is contained within its own source group.
+Should a channel return a non-valid value, it is excluded from the calculation, and the result of the func- tion is the maximum of the remaining channels.
+Note:

-Note: If a maths channel with a Group function is contained within its own source group, then it will act on itself as well as on the other group contents, thus changing the calculation.
+If a maths channel with a Group function is contained within its own source group, then it will act on itself as well as on the other group contents, thus changing the calculation.
 For example, if Group 1 were to contain channel 1, channel 2 and maths channel 1, where maths channel 1 had the function 'Group Maximum' for Group 1, then the Group Maximum would become a latching function, showing the highest value ever reached by channel 1, channel 2 or maths channel 1 since the group was configured.
 In order to trace the instantaneous highest value, channel 1 and channel 2 would have to be contained in e.g. Group 1, and the group maximum channel contained in, say, Group 2, but with a source of 'Group 1'.